bmixonba/bmixonba.github.io/_posts/2025-05-08-Android-VPN-Internals-Netfilter.md

 # Background

-## Host Model: Strong Host Model versus Weak Host Model
+## Strong Host Model v Weak Host Model

 In computer networking, there are two ways of modeling how a device processes incoming unicast (TCP|UDP)/IP packets, the so-called `strong host` and